datajerk/ctf-write-ups/umdctf2022/trace_story/README.md

 Mostly standard pwntools header with the following additions:

-1. `online` is set to provide an easy assembly directive, more on this later.
-2. If the PID is even OR if local, then `break` and move on.
+1. If the PID is even OR if local, then `break` and move on.
-3. I found that the remote is either always even or always odd with serial attempts.
+2. I found that the remote is either always even or always odd with serial attempts.
 Clearly it'd be more chaotic if multiple users hitting the service, however while writing this write up, I noticed it was one or the other.
 I could break up the odd streak with an `nc` command in a different terminal window, but opted to automate with the `s = remote...`--same effect.

 ```python
 # use ptrace to patch out right after read to just call puts